Alex135410/SWE3643Project/README.md

   2. Change directory to "cd /Users/alexcastillo/IdeaProjects/SWE3643Project/calculator-engine/src/test/java/org/example/calculatorengine/CalculatorEngineApplicationTests.java"
   3. Type in "javac CalculatorEngineApplication.java" to compile the test
   4. Type in "java CalculatorEngineApplication" to run the test

+Doing all these steps will insure you can run the end-to-end test via command line.
+This is incase the user does not have an IDE to run the program.

 # Final Video Presentation